lonesloane/GraphXQL/README.md

 ## Contributing

-This library is still in a fairly early stages, if you'd like to contribute, please fork the repository and use a feature branch.
+This library is still in a fairly early stage, if you'd like to contribute, please fork the repository and use a feature branch.

 Pull requests are warmly welcome.